benwangtch/express_v0/README.md

 flask --app app_demo run
 ```

-For each property type, we randomly selected one property for demonstration, then saved the similar data selected in `./demo`.
+For each property type, we randomly selected one property for demonstration, then saved the grouped similar data in `./demo/`.
 First, choose a property type.
 Second, enter the corresponding values for each property type then press **valuate**.
 | Property Type | Address |  House Age  | Main Building Area |
 |:-----|:--------:|:--------:|------:|
 | Building | 台中市南屯區文心路一段215號   | 33 | 4.3 |